-- 1. Choose one novel from the Suggested Reading List or a book of your own with your teacher's approval.
+- Choose one novel from the Suggested Reading List or a book of your own with your teacher's approval.
 Make sure to read novels that are not too easy and not too difficult.
 (Students entering Honors English and AP classes will be assigned novels.) - 2.
-Complete the Summer Reading Form and check with your current teacher if you are not sure of the book. - 3.
+Complete the Summer Reading Form and have your current teacher sign it. - 3.
 When you finish reading, complete the Summer Reading Assignment attached to the packet. - 4.
 Complete ONE Activity from the suggested list. - 5.
-Bring your Summer Reading Assignment and Activity on the first day of school. - 6.
-Students in all grade levels will present their Activity in class during the first full week of school. - 7.
+Bring your Summer Reading Assignment and Activity on the first day of school. - Students in all grade levels will present their Activity in class during the first full week of school. - 7.
 This summer reading project will count as the first grade in your English class.
 If it is not finished, you will lose points every week it is past due.
 At the end of the first marking period, you will be given a zero if you do not complete the project.